Leading Cognitive Neuroscience Addiction Treatment at Pure Recovery

-Some of the key elements of our addiction recovery approach include the following treatment therapies:
+Key elements of our addiction recovery approach include:

 Cognitive Behavioral Therapy (CBT)